olin/studentgovernment/student_government_bylaws.md

-Pursuant to its mission, as defined in the Constitution ([Article 8, Section 1](https://github.com/olin/studentgovernment/blob/master/student_government_constitution.md#section-1-mission-3)), the Committee for Supporting, Encouraging, and Recognizing Volunteerism will oversee the direction, continuity, and ongoing health of community service at the College.
-The Committee will allocate service related organization budgets annually and allocate funds to service related clubs upon request.
+Pursuant to its mission, as defined in the Constitution ([Article 8, Section 1](https://github.com/olin/studentgovernment/blob/master/student_government_constitution.md#section-1-mission-3)), the Committee for Supporting, Encouraging, and Recognizing Volunteerism oversees the direction, continuity, and ongoing health of community service at the College.
+The Committee allocates service related organization budgets annually and allocates funds to service related clubs upon request.
 The Committee may hold or coordinate events and activities related to service and volunteerism at the College.

 #### Section 2.
 Officers.

-The Committee will have two elected Officers, the Director and Assistant Director of Service.
+The Committee has two elected Officers, the Director and Assistant Director of Service.

-**Director of Service.** The Director of Service will run meetings of the Committee and generally oversee the Committee’s activities.
-The Director will act as the voice of the Committee and thereby market and advertise on behalf of the Committee.
-The Director will attend meetings of the Student Government and be prepared to report the activities and spending of the Committee.
+**Director of Service.** The Director of Service runs meetings of the Committee and generally oversees the Committee’s activities.
+The Director acts as the voice of the Committee and thereby markets and advertises on behalf of the Committee.
+The Director attends meetings of the Student Government prepared to report the activities and spending of the Committee.
 With the agreement of the Assistant Director, the Director may appropriate money from the Service Fund.

-**Assistant Director of Service.** The Assistant Director of Service will assist the Director in the operations of the Committee.
-The Assistant Director will keep the financial records, meeting minutes, service activity records, and membership list of the Committee.
-In the absence of the Director, the Assistant Director will perform the duties of the Director and attend meetings of the Student Government.
+**Assistant Director of Service.** The Assistant Director of Service assists the Director in the operations of the Committee.
+The Assistant Director keeps the financial records, meeting minutes, service activity records, and membership list of the Committee.
+In the absence of the Director, the Assistant Director performs the duties of the Director and attends meetings of the Student Government.
 With the agreement of the Director, the Assistant Director may appropriate money from the Service Fund.

 #### Section 3.
 General Membership.